sebastiandres/quarto_slides_template/README.md

 Make sure to update the Makefile if you change the quarto markdown filename from my-slides.qmd to something else.
 I prefer using a Makefile because my-slides.qmd, my-slides.html and my-slides.pdf are too similar and do not allow for proper tab completion on the terminal (Yes, I am THAT lazy).

 ### Updating the theme and transition
-For the transitions, choose from: fade, ...
+For the transitions, choose from: none, fade, slide, convex, concave, zoom

-For the theme, choose from: simple, black, ...
+For the theme, choose from: simple, black, beige, blood, dark, default, league, moon, night, serif, simple, sky, solarized

+Personally, I think that fade and simple are the best combination.

 ### Updating the images and screen size
 Screen size is set by the variables height and width on my-slides.qmd